Leadership accountability for results within any organization brings about many interesting questions.

 - Who in the organization questions the Accountability of the CEO?

 - How often do shareholders ask the CEO if he is committed to being Accountable and Responsible for the lack of results?

 One of the easiest ways to check CEO/Leader Accountability is by listening to earnings calls.

-When it comes to earnings call and CEO/Leader accountability investors want to hear a straight answer.
+When it comes to earnings calls and CEO/Leader accountability, investors want to hear a straight answer.